Skip to main content

 It’s important to know all of this when you want to make sure the high-carbon steel knife that a company sells you is actually comprised of high-carbon steel.
 You can usually track down the type of steel knife manufacturers use on their websites if it’s not stamped on the knife itself.
 If a knife maker is unwilling to tell you the kind of steel they use, that should be a red flag that the quality isn’t what they claim it to be.

-What are the Best Types of Steel for a Knife?
+What are the best types of steel for a knife?

 The moment you’ve all been waiting for, finally!
-Well, we hate to break it to you, but in the end, there are no one or two definitive best types of steel.
+Well, we hate to break it to you, but in the end, there is no one or two definitive best types of steel.
 Everyone has a different opinion of what’s the best.
 Forgers, like Brelje, have a favorite kind of steel.
 Big knife manufacturers prefer certain types.
-Then you have knife enthusiasts that have tested endless knives yet still have varying opinions.
+Then you have knife enthusiasts who have tested endless knives yet still have varying opinions.

 The best we can do for you is mention some common types of steel used in very well-respected and high-performing knife brands.
 Then, unfortunately, you’ll have to do your own research and formulate your own opinion.

-The Forger’s Favorites – DJ Brelje’s Picks for Steel
+The forger’s favorites – DJ Brelje’s picks for steel

 “For me, I look for steel that’s reliable.
 I feel the reliability comes from working with the same material (steel) until you figure it out and get consistent results.”
 This list of steel is what you’ll find Brelje hammering away at his workbench.

-• 1084 Steel: Another steel of frequent use by Brelje.
+• 1084 steel: Another steel of frequent use by Brelje.
 This steel is also used in railroad tracks.
 It has high resistance to fracturing.

-• W2 Steel: W2 Steel is highly preferred for outdoor knives due to its extreme hardness and durability.
+• W2 steel: W2 Steel is highly preferred for outdoor knives due to its extreme hardness and durability.
 W2 Steel is some of the toughest steel you can find and is excellent for outdoor knives.

-• 26c3 Steel: The steel has the street name of “Spicy White.”
+• 26c3 steel: The steel has the street name of “Spicy White.”
 That’s because of its 1.25% carbon content with very low alloy content and very pure.
 It’s extremely hard steel used in razor blades and scalpels.

-• 52100 Steel: This steel is diverse and can be used for multiple knife applications (kitchen or outdoor).
+• 52100 steel: This steel is diverse and can be used for multiple knife applications (kitchen or outdoor).
 It is hard yet wear and corrosion-resistant.
 It can be pounded down to a blade with an exceptionally thin edge.

-• 80crv2 Steel: Just great all-around steel.
+• 80crv2 steel: Just great all-around steel.
 Also known as “Swedish saw steel,” it’s hard, durable, and wear/corrosive resistant.

-tactical knife fixed blade
+Tactical knife fixed blade

 2 Bro’s Media